Environmental, Social, and Governance Reporting: Creating Value, Building Trust

 No Poverty

-• During 2023, BCBSRI awarded $740,000 in grants to address housing-related health inequities.
-The 2023 awards extend investments in affordable housing to a fourth year, totaling $8.1 million since we established housing as our primary funding focus in 2019.
+- During 2024, BCBSRI awarded $2,142,250 in grants to address housing-related health inequities, impacting over 5,800 Rhode Islanders.
+The 2024 awards extend investments in affordable housing to a fourth year, totaling $10.2 million since we established housing as our primary funding focus in 2019.

-• Since 2002, our signature grant program, BlueAngel Community Health Grants (BACHG), has donated more than $6.3 million to support local nonprofit agencies dedicated to improving the health of Rhode Islanders, making a positive impact on more than 336,000 people.
+- Since 2002, our signature grant program, BlueAngel Community Health Grants (BACHG), has donated more than $7.4 million to local organizations, funding critical work that has impacted the lives of more than 341,000 Rhode Islanders.
 BACHG funding is made available through the Blue Cross & Blue Shield of Rhode Island Community Health donor-advised fund, maintained at the Rhode Island Foundation.

 Zero Hunger

-• As part of BCBSRI's healthy meals program offered to customers who have Medicare Advantage plans and also qualify for Medicaid, BCBSRI partners with a local catering company to deliver healthy meals to seniors in need, serving approximately 1,000 meals each month.
-Additionally, during the winter holidays, another 3,000 meals are served.
+- As part of BCBSRI's healthy meals program offered to customers who have Medicare Advantage plans and also qualify for Medicaid, BCBSRI partners with a local catering company to deliver healthy meals to seniors in need, serving approximately 1,900 meals each month.

-• BCBSRI partners with nonprofit organizations across the state working to eliminate hunger, through philanthropic investments and volunteer support.
-In 2023, we invested $236,690 in support of programs addressing food insecurity for Rhode Islanders.
+- BCBSRI partners with nonprofit organizations across the state working to eliminate hunger, through philanthropic investments and volunteer support.
+In 2024, we invested $273,000 in support of programs addressing food insecurity, impacting more than 45,000 Rhode Islanders.

-• Each year, BCBSRI organizes an employee fundraising campaign in support of the Rhode Island Community Food Bank.
-In 2023, associates raised more than $20,000 from nearly 250 contributors.
+- Each year, BCBSRI organizes an employee fundraising campaign in support of the Rhode Island Community Food Bank.
+In 2024, associates raised more than $20,000 from over 150 contributors.

 Good Health and Well-being